mley/cv/index.md

 Software-Architect and Developer

 - Designing and developing multiple microservice-based big-data applications
-- Deploying, running and monitoring these applications on Kubernetes, Google Cloud Platform
+- Deploying, running and monitoring these applications on Kubernetes, GCP

 `05/2006 - 05/2017`